MicrosoftDocs/sdk-api/sdk-api-src/content/highlevelmonitorconfigurationapi/nf-highlevelmonitorconfigurationapi-getmonitorcapabilities.md

 req.lib: Dxva2.lib
 req.dll: Dxva2.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - GetMonitorCapabilities
+ - highlevelmonitorconfigurationapi/GetMonitorCapabilities
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - dxva2.dll
 api_name:
  - GetMonitorCapabilities
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # GetMonitorCapabilities function

 [!INCLUDE [MCCS Warning](../includes/mccs-warning.md)]

 ## -description

 Retrieves the configuration capabilities of a monitor.
 Call this function to find out which high-level monitor configuration functions are supported by the monitor.

 ## -parameters

 ### -param hMonitor [in]

 Handle to a physical monitor.
 To get the monitor handle, call <a href="https://docs.microsoft.com/windows/desktop/api/physicalmonitorenumerationapi/nf-physicalmonitorenumerationapi-getphysicalmonitorsfromhmonitor">GetPhysicalMonitorsFromHMONITOR</a> or <a href="https://docs.microsoft.com/windows/desktop/api/physicalmonitorenumerationapi/nf-physicalmonitorenumerationapi-getphysicalmonitorsfromidirect3ddevice9">GetPhysicalMonitorsFromIDirect3DDevice9</a>.

 ### -param pdwMonitorCapabilities [out]

 Receives a bitwise <b>OR</b> of capabilities flags.
 See Remarks.

 ### -param pdwSupportedColorTemperatures [out]

 Receives a bitwise <b>OR</b> of color temperature flags.
 See Remarks.

 ## -returns

 If the function succeeds, the return value is <b>TRUE</b>.
 If the function fails, the return value is <b>FALSE</b>.
 To get extended error information, call <b>GetLastError</b>.

 The function fails if the monitor does not support DDC/CI.

 ## -remarks

 The capabilities flags returned in <i>pdwMonitorCapabilities</i> specify which high-level monitor configuration functions are supported by the monitor.
 They also specify how certain functions behave.
 The following capabilities flags are defined.